eiguzman/player-stat-predictor/README.md

 # 6. Statement of Collaborations
+Dionne Leow: Contributed to the data cleaning and visualization.
+Helped in model 3.
+Contributed to the final write up.
 Ryan Chon: In charge of the polynomial model, as well as write up and reasoning.
 Contributed to every section of final writeup